August 25, 2012

 We've been anxious to get this bracket built and welded to the frame, because it's holding up our rolling chassis schedule.
-Unfortunately we had to toss our Summit Racing steering shaft connector last week because of a big spline count mess, and the new connector hasn't arrived yet, so to keep things moving we made a connector out of wood.
+Unfortunately we had to toss our Summit Racing steering shaft connector last week because of a confusion over the spline count, and the new connector hasn't arrived yet, so to keep things moving we made a connector out of wood.
 For this we used a piece of doweling salvaged from the old mock-up frame, which is still out on the side of the house, slowly disintegrating but still valiantly supporting the build effort wherever it can.

-We sat and stared at the wood connector, and the cheap support bearing hanging from it, for quite a while, waiting for some kind of inspiration to occur.
-We're not sure exactly how long it takes for that kind of inspiration to occur, but we can at least confirm that it's longer than half an hour, because half an hour later we were still staring at the wood connector, and we still didn't have a clue.
-But it was a nice day, the ballgame was on the radio, and we enjoyed all the warm sunlight streaming into the garage.
+We sat and stared at the wood connector, and the not-inexpensive support bearing hanging from it, for quite a while, waiting for some kind of inspiration to occur.
+We're not sure exactly how long it takes for that kind of inspiration to occur, but we can at least confirm that it's longer than half an hour, because after half an hour we were still staring at the wood connector, and we still didn't have a clue.
+But it was a nice day outside, the ballgame was on the radio, and we enjoyed all the warm sunlight streaming into the garage.

-We were about to give up and start cutting metal for the monster bracket, but as we started taking off the cheap support bearing, we noticed that the threaded end of the bearing, when rotated to the side, almost reached all the way to the upper frame rail.
+We were about to give up and start cutting metal for the monster bracket, but as we started to remove the support bearing from our fake steering connector, we noticed that the threaded end of the bearing, when rotated to the side, almost reached all the way to the upper frame rail.
 It was only about 1/4" away.
-That looked like something.
-Could we use it?
+That looked like something, but could we use it?
 What if we didn't hang the bearing?
 What if we attached it from the side?
 Would that work?
-The bearing shaft was 3/4" in diameter, as big as the steering shaft.
+The bearing shaft was huge, 3/4" in diameter, as big as the steering shaft itself.
 It seemed unlikely that it would bend.
 With that spark of an idea, we went to work on a new design.

 We decided on a plain square tube, welded below the upper frame rail, with a 3/4" hole on the inboard side for the support bearing.
-The design started out with a 2-1/2" square tube, but by the time we were done working out all the details we had it down to a 2" by 1-1/2" tube, because that would make the support bracket lighter and smaller, and also because we didn't have any 2-1/2" square tubing on hand, but we did have a short length of 2" by 1-1/2" tubing kicking around in the spare metal bin.
+The design started out in our heads with a 2-1/2" square tube, but by the time we were done working out all the details we had it down to a more reasonable 2" by 1-1/2" tube, because that would make the support bracket lighter and smaller, and also because we couldn't find any 2-1/2" square tubing kicking around in the spare metal bin.
+We did have a short length of 2" by 1-1/2" tubing on hand, which was perfect.

-So we made the bracket, and it worked perfectly, at least on the wooden prototype which was of course good enough for us.
-And that meant one more step toward a rolling chassis, and the last of the brackets, except for the spare tire carrier, which we're still not entirely convinced is essential for a rolling chassis.
+So we made the bracket, and it worked well enough, at least on the wooden prototype which was good enough for us.
+This minor success meant one more step toward a rolling chassis, and the last of the brackets, except for the spare tire carrier, which we're still not entirely convinced is essential for a rolling chassis.
 Also the rear shock brackets, which we haven't made yet.
 So I guess not really the last of the brackets.
-But we're not going to worry about that now because we have a big huge sheet of 16 gauge steel about to arrive, which we're going to turn into the Locost floor.
+But we're not going to worry about that now because a big sheet of 16 gauge steel is due to arrive shortly, which we're going to turn into the Locost floor.

 Our Build Log